Identity Cloud

 Many of the requests have associated tests; for example, that the response code was 200.
 Postman displays the test results alongside the response to the request.

-Many of the requests will set a global variable containing a value returned in the response, for use in subsequent requests.
+Many of the requests set a global variable containing a value returned in the response for use in subsequent requests.

-The details of these can be seen in the Tests tab of a request.
+View the details of these in the Tests tab of a request.
 You can also view the values of these global variables by clicking Environment Quick Look ().

 3. Repeat the previous step for each request in the Prerequisites folder.

-When completed, Identity Cloud will contain the following:
+When completed, Advanced Identity Cloud contains the following:

 If you need to recreate any of the above, or decide to alter the default values, run each of the steps in the Prerequisite folder again.